crystalsky44/rust_study_projects/b_currency_converter/README.md

 ## Usage Image

-Pass two abbreviation of currencies as arguments after cargo run to tell the program from what to what should the input be converted to.
+After `cargo run`, pass the number of amount one wants to convert as first argument.
+Then, pass two abbreviation of currencies as arguments afterwards to tell the program from what to what it should convert.
 ```
 cargo run -- 100 USD JPY (or '-- 100 usd jpy')
 ```